-Any environmental flow recommendation may have consequences for both ecological and non-ecological management goals.
+Any environmental flow recommendation may have consequences for both ecological and nonecological management goals.
 For example, adoption of ecological flow criteria from Section B could require consideration of alternative flow diversion practices to meet agricultural water needs.
 Many quantitative tools, including mechanistic models, statistical relationships, water allocation models, cost-benefit analyses, life-cycle models, infrastructure planning, or social (system dynamics) models among others, may be used to predict the outcomes and consequences of implementing alternative management scenarios for each management objective.
-The results can be summarized using a tool such as a consequence table (Gregory et al. 2012).
+As part of the Framework, we do not recommend or advocate for any specific approach; the choice of approach is case-specific and should be made as part of the stakeholder process.
+Similarly, it is beyond the scope of this document to provide a comprehensive review of available tradeoff approaches.